How to Select the Right Plugins as a Producer

 You Don’t Need EVERY Plugin!

 When I started learning how to make beats..
-I remember watching music production tutorials where they had SO MANY PLUGINS..
+I remember watching music production tutorials where the tutorialist had SO MANY PLUGINS..

 Plus you’ll never be able to learn the tools in-depth..
 There’s literally not enough time to learn all your plugins, at least properly..

-Let’s say you found a new third-party plugin the other day.. and without testing, you use it on a REAL PROJECT.
+Let’s say you found a new third-party plugin.. and without testing, you use it on a REAL PROJECT.

 You think nothing of it.. it did the job fine..